 Ask us anything!

-The CRIC tax credit is provincial (Québec) and fully refundable; it covers R&D and—crucially—pre‑commercialization and capital equipment used for eligible work.
-The federal SR&ED program remains separate and focuses on R&D only (no pre‑commercialization or equipment).
-Québec explicitly designed CRIC to be complementary to federal SR&ED: wages supporting R&D can generally be stacked, while CRIC claims for equipment or pre‑commercialization do not reduce federal SR&ED (since those categories aren’t federally eligible).
+The CRIC tax credit is provincial (Québec) and fully refundable; it covers R&D and now pre‑commercialization and capital equipment used for eligible work.
+The federal SR&ED program remains separate and focuses on R&D work only.
+Québec explicitly designed CRIC to be complementary to federal SR&ED: wages supporting R&D can generally be stacked, while CRIC claims for pre‑commercialization or equipment do not reduce federal SR&ED (since those categories are not federally eligible).
 You cannot claim the same Québec expenditure under CRIC and another Québec credit.

 Plan in three steps:

-Want us to check your file and spot every dollar that’s eligible for tax credits (CRIC + SR&ED)?
+Want us to check your file and spot every dollar that is eligible for tax credits (CRIC + SR&ED)?
 Get a quick, no-nonsense second opinion.
-We’ll show you exactly what to document and how to maximize your refundable tax credit.
+We will show you exactly what to document and how to maximize your refundable tax credit.

 The government has confirmed CRIC’s start date and that the form will be available in 2025, but it has not published specific turnaround times.
 In a new program’s first year, agencies typically tighten reviews—especially where pre‑commercialization is newly eligible—so expect longer processing at first.
-Revenu Québec has communicated that preparatory work and guidance roll‑outs are ongoing; practitioners should plan for deeper verification (e.g., timesheets, subcontract evidence) and possible delays during ramp‑up.
+Revenu Quebec has communicated that preparatory work and guidance roll‑outs are ongoing; practitioners should plan for deeper verification (e.g., timesheets, subcontract evidence, etc.) and possible delays during ramp‑up.
 Build timelines accordingly and maintain audit-ready files.

 Book a free consultation